grafana/grafana/docs/sources/enterprise/settings-updates.md

 You can update settings through the [Admin API]({{< relref "../http_api/admin.md#update-settings" >}}).

-It verifies if the given settings updates are allowed and valid, persists them into the database and reloads Grafana services with no need to restart the instance.
+When you submit a settings update via API, Grafana verifies if the given settings updates are allowed and valid.
+If they are, then Grafana stores the settings in the database and reloads
+Grafana services with no need to restart the instance.

 So, the payload of a `PUT` request to the update settings endpoint (`/api/admin/settings`)